 These musicians, particularly Jerry Lee, remained an enduring influence on Freddie’s prolific writing career which eventually resulted in 19 singles, 8 albums, 12 compilations and had stars such as Tom Jones and Charlie Gracie covering his songs.
 “In my mind and in my music, I stayed in the fifties; I love country music though and do a few country numbers in the set, there are so many facets to it, from Cash to Lewis.
 Rock ‘n’ roll is pure excitement, there is nothing else that can make an entire audience, of all ages and descriptions, start stamping their feet.
 It’s that incessant drive in the beat.
 Fads come and go but rock’n’roll has stayed.
 I have been playing it since day one and I’m still playing it now”.

-For many people, Freddie burst into prominence with the 1979 revival of the Jack Good TV show ‘Oh Boy’ which made him a household name, especially on the continent.
+For many people, Freddie Fingers Lee burst into prominence with the 1979 revival of the Jack Good TV show ‘Oh Boy’ which made him a household name, especially on the continent.
 “I have followed the re-runs of it right across Europe, playing major dates of the back of it.
 ‘Oh Boy’ sparked a massive following in Italy, Spain, France, Portugal, Germany and, believe it or not, in Africa”.
-Freddie’s life now consisted of jetting backwards and forwards across European capitals playing festivals and TV dates, sharing billing with his own heroes like Sleepy Labeef, Scotty Moore and Chuck Berry.
+Freddie’s life from then on consisted of jetting backwards and forwards across European capitals playing festivals and TV dates, sharing billing with his own heroes like Sleepy Labeef, Scotty Moore and Chuck Berry.
 “I’m glad that the TV success happened later in life because I could handle it, a lot of people couldn’t.
 It also saddens me that some missed it the second time around, people like Johnny Kidd who could have taken the whole scene by storm”.

 Freddie Lee was an unassuming bloke, with no time for the superstar syndrome he simply reckoned that “If you can’t mix with people what can you do?
 I am lucky to have travelled the world, met some great people and got paid for what I love to do”.